lizhanmit/learning-notes/spark-note/spark-note.md

 ### Dataset

 After Spark 2.0, RDDs are replaced by Datasets.
-The RDD interface is still supported.
+The RDD interface is still supported. **The trend in Spark is to use RDDs less and Datasets more.**

 Datasets are similar to RDDs but are **strongly typed** that mapped to relational schema.

+Datasets can explicitly wrap a given struct or type.
+(Dataset[Person], Dataset[(String, Double)])

+#### Advantages

+- Datasets are more efficient.
+  - They can be serialized very efficiently, even better than Kryo.
+  - Optimal execution plans can be determined at compile time.
+- Datasets allow for better interoperability.
+  - MLLib and Spark Streaming are moving toward using Datasets instead of RDDs for their primary API.
+- Datasets simplify development.
+  - You can perform most SQL operations on a dataset with one line.

 Processing or transmitting over the network: